azurecitadel/azurecitadel.github.io/workshops/terraform.md

 **💬 Note.** Use of the legacy Windows CMD prompt is not advised, and use of alternative bash systems (gitbash or cygwin) is discouraged.

 ----------

+[**💻 Additional binaries**](#){:target="_blank" class="btn-info"}

+**Required for lab 3 onwards.**

+The labs make use of a few binaries that are not part of a standard Ubuntu install, so please add the following packages if you cannot find them using _which_, e.g. `which jq`:

+* jq
+* git
+* tree

+For Ubuntu the install command is `sudo apt install jq git tree'  If you have a different distribution then you should use the right package manager.

 ## Assumptions